An Interview with Director Casey Stangl

 Generally, directors are asked to guide an audience through a linear, narrative, realistic journey.

 Absolutely.
 I would say there is almost always a story being told, even in plays that have a nonlinear structure, or that bounce around in time.
 But that’s not what we’re doing here.
 There’s not one specific story we’re telling; the play has a radical form in which several individual narratives add up to something larger that reveals how we live and what it means to be a human on this planet right now.
 Because there are so many different themes and ideas, they will resonate differently for different people.

 What do you think makes this play relevant at this particular moment in time?

 When somebody told me about the play originally, they said that it was about living in the Digital Age.
 So before I read it, I really thought that it was about dealing with the age of Facebook, and that sort of thing.
 There are certainly hints of that in the play, but it’s so much bigger and broader than that.
 Throughout history, there have been large technological leaps—such as the invention of the wheel or the Industrial Revolution—that have radically changed the way people live.
 With such changes, there have always been predictions that we’re going to lose our humanity.
 I remember when computers first became ubiquitous, people said, “Soon, no one will ever see each other, and we’ll never leave our homes, and robots will take over everything.”
 In fact, what happened was a proliferation of coffee shops so that people could actually come out and connect with each other.
 Churchill has tapped into the sense that, despite the constancy of dire predictions, humanity prevails.
 We just find different ways to continue to have this sense of connection.

-For more about A Little Night Music, be sure to read our latest edition of Words on Plays!
+For more about Love and Information, be sure to read our latest edition of Words on Plays!
 Click here to order online.